 Dudu (from the former Eden website)

-This post is about two neighboring environments, the one by Marc Allardon, who really is an outsider and who is the main character in this note, the other is Thierry Ehrmann, a business man, who, in a specific way, is highly involved in the world of modern art.
+This post is about two neighboring art environments, the one by Marc Allardon, who really is an outsider and who is the main character in this note, the other by Thierry Ehrmann, a business man, who in a specific way is highly involved in the world of modern art.

 Life and works of Marc Allardon